jasonalexander-ja/SSEMBabyEmulator/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-This library provides a collections of types and methods for emulating & assembling code for the [Machester Baby](https://www.scienceandindustrymuseum.org.uk/objects-and-stories/baby-and-modern-computing), the first program stored computer.
+This library provides a collections of types and methods for emulating & assembling code for the [Manchester Baby](https://www.scienceandindustrymuseum.org.uk/objects-and-stories/baby-and-modern-computing), the first program stored computer.

 ## Explaination